mozilla-conduit/conduit-docs/phabricator-user.rst

 Mozilla's Phabricator instance is a stock installation, with a small patch applied, and some custom extensions.
-The patch and extensions are intentionally small in scope and are limited to supporting integration points with `bugzilla.mozilla.org <https://bugzilla.mozilla.org>`_ ("BMO").
+The patch and extensions are intentionally small in scope and are limited to supporting the integration points with `bugzilla.mozilla.org <https://bugzilla.mozilla.org>`_ ("BMO").

-See :ref:`conduit-repos` for the location of our source code.
+See ref:`conduit-repos` for the location of our source code.

 ************
 Applications